mickfuzz/phd4/_posts/thesis_chapters/2023-2-5-Data-Methods.md

 - praising graphical content
 - making links with home interests of participants and building rapport - ( e.g. do you like dogs? )

-### Game playing at start of program - no observations but sets context
+## Game playing at start of program - no observations but sets context
-NOTE - this is not a strong section in the overall flow - PERHAPS DROP

-Find examples - some of these from journal.
+Find examples

-- One participant no games at home - came back showing kirby as an example of a platformer.
--

-#### Play testing - and challenge - a culture of "hardness", curiosity about number of levels, as a vehicle for peer support,
+#### Play testing - and challenge - a culture of "hardness", curiousity about number of levels, as a vehicle for peer support,

 Find examples